pinheadmz/swap-test/README.md

 * `--amount` the amount of BCH in satoshis Alice wants to trade

 This action will create a P2SH address for both chains, and watch-only wallets on both chains.
-It will also fund the BTC address with the amount Alice has specified.
+It will also fund the BCH address with the amount Alice has specified.

 Meanwhile, Bob also runs `run-swap` with a few differences:

-* `--mine` and `--theirs` are his and Alice's info, respectively
+* `--mine` and `--theirs` are his and Alice's private and public info, respectively

 * `--have=bcoin --want=bcash --mode=swap`

-* `--amount` in this case sets the amount of BTC in satoshis Bob wants to trade.
+* `--amount` sets the amount of BTC in satoshis Bob wants to trade.

 Bob's app will also create P2SH addresses and watch-only wallets.
-When Alice's first transaction on BCH is confirmed, Bob's app will verify the amount against his maximum and the exchange rate, and then fund the P2SH address on the BTC chain.
+When Alice's first transaction on BCH is confirmed, Bob's app will verify the amount against the Coinbase BCH-BTC exchange rate, and then fund the P2SH address on the BTC chain.

 When Bob's BTC transaction is confirmed, Alice's app will sweep it, revealing the HTLC secret.